armeehn/armeehn/README.md

 - Machine Learning
 - Distributed + Parallel Computing

-While there are no specific topics present in the list, I hope to further specify as I develop an interest (in case this is being read before I update it)!
+While there are no specific topics present in the list, I hope to further specify as I develop stronger interests (in case this is being read before I update it)!

 ### Other Information